 In addition to the emphasis on research and academics, we encourage critical thinking and the ability to work independently, which are skills that can transfer to any profession.

-Our graduate students are university professors and post-doctoral fellows, PhD students, college instructors, university lab instructors, physiotherapists, occupational therapists, athletic therapists, medical doctors, medical technicians, nurses, chiropractors, police and military officers, fitness consultants and entrepreneurs, and physical education teachers.
+Our graduate students are now university professors and post-doctoral fellows, PhD students, college instructors, university lab instructors, physiotherapists, occupational therapists, athletic therapists, medical doctors, medical technicians, nurses, chiropractors, police and military officers, fitness consultants and entrepreneurs, and physical education teachers.

-We offer our graduate programs in both full-time and part-time formats, with a number of different options available to students.
+Seven courses have been introduced that reflect the present issues in the physical education curriculum.
+Graduate programs are offered in both full-time and part-time formats, with a number of different options available to students.

 The M.Sc.
 (Kinesiology) program commenced in 2005.
 In its short history, many masters students have continued on to doctoral programs.
 Graduate students have authored or co-authored more than 100 peer-reviewed articles in that period.

 The laboratories are well equipped with 6 EMG acquisition systems, 2 metabolic carts, hypoxic air generator, force platform, muscle stimulation unit, immersion tank, accelerometers, lumbar motion monitor, and a variety of strain gauges among other equipment.
+Request more information here...